 The following description is only a summary of the material provisions of the RGA articles of incorporation and bylaws that will be in effect following the recapitalization and exchange offer.
-A copy of the form of RGA articles of incorporation is attached to this document as Appendix B, respectively, and the description below is qualified in its entirety by reference to such Appendix.
+A copy of the proposed form of RGA articles of incorporation and bylaws that will become effective upon completion of the split-off are filed as exhibits to the registration statement of which this prospectus forms a part, and the description below is qualified in its entirety by reference to such articles and bylaws.
 The documents are also on file with the SEC, as described under the heading "Where You Can Find More Information."
 Since the terms of the RGA articles of incorporation and bylaws and Missouri law are more detailed than the general information provided below, you should only rely on the actual provisions of those documents and Missouri law.